droidian-surya/device-page/docs/README.md

 - Signal strengh is reported at 1% but Mobile data and calls work just fine.
 - Anything related to cameras do not work it is a global issue across all devices, it does however work in Waydroid which is currently not available on angelica and dandelion.
 - Changing audio to speaker in calls does not work on dandelion but works on angelica.
-- earbuds or earphones do not work on dandelion but work on angelica.
+- Earbuds or earphones do not work on dandelion but work on angelica.
-- Dual sim functionality is currently not implemented in phosh so only one sim works at the moment.
+- Dual SIM functionality is currently not implemented in Phosh so only one SIM works at the moment.

 # Support
 - Device specific telegram group: [@ut_angelica](https://t.me/ut_angelica).